smartcontractkit/crec-sdk/README.md

 ### Workflow 2: Sending signed operations (gas-less)

-This workflow allows your application to execute onchain actions on behalf of your users, without requiring them to hold tokens for gas fees.
-It uses an account abstraction model where the user signs an _intent_ (the operation), and the network takes care of the execution and gas costs.
+This workflow allows your application to execute onchain actions without requiring the signer to hold tokens for gas fees.
+It uses an account abstraction model where an authorized signer signs an _intent_ (the operation), and the network takes care of the execution and gas costs.

 **Here's how gasless transaction execution works:**